-- 66. In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
+- 62. In June 2017, GASB issued Statement No. 87, Leases, which establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+The provisions in Statement No. 87 are effective for fiscal years beginning after December 15, 2019.
+Management has yet to determine whether the implementation of this statement will have a material effect on the financial statements. - 63.
+In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 The provisions in Statement No. 89 are effective for fiscal years beginning after December 15, 2019.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements of the College. - 67.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements of the College. - 64.
 In August 2018, GASB issued Statement No. 90, Majority Equity Interests an Amendment of GASB Statements No. 14 and No. 61, which improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and the relevance of financial statement information for certain component units.
 The provisions in Statement No. 90 are effective for fiscal years beginning after December 15, 2018.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements of the College.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements of the College. - 65.
+In May 2019, GASB issued Statement No. 91, Conduit Debt Obligations, which clarifies the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
+The provisions in Statement No. 91 are effective for fiscal years beginning after December 15, 2020.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements.